 Most turntable manufacturers supply an alignment gauge with their products, so you've got no excuse.
 Take your time, and make sure the cartridge lines up exactly with the marks.
 Get it right, and it will optimise the sound and reduce vinyl wear.

-The next thing you should consider is tracking, and for this you'll need to check your deck's bias weights.
+The next thing you should consider is tracking force and bias.

 All cartridges come with a specified weight that should force the needle onto the record.
 Too high, and the sound is dull and lifeless.
 Too low, and it'll be insubstantial and edgy, with the cartridge even jumping the groove on occasion.

 Another issue worth bearing in mind is tonearm height.
 This isn't always adjustable on all arms, but where you can, it's well well worth tinkering with.
-The idea is to adjust the pillar height so that the arm is exactly parallel to the record when playing.
+The idea is to adjust the pillar height so that the stylus is sitting upright in the groove, not leaning backwards or forwards.